lukexor/tetanes/README.md

 ## Installation

-This should run on most platforms that supports Rust and SDL2, howeer, it's only being developed and tested on macOS at this time.
-So far, I've tested on Windows 7, Windows 10, Fedora Linux, and Raspberry Pi 4 (though performance is less than desired).
+This should run on most platforms that supports Rust and SDL2, howeer, it's only being developed and tested on macOS High Sierra at this time.
+So far, I've tested on macOS High Sierra, Mojave, Windows 7, Windows 10, Fedora Linux, and Raspberry Pi 4 (though performance is less than desired).
 When 1.0.0 is released, I'll make binaries available for all major platforms.
 Until then, follow the below instructions to build for your platform.

 * Install [Rust][rust] (follow the link)
 * Install [SDL2](https://github.com/Rust-SDL2/rust-sdl2) development libraries (follow the link)